blackmirag3/Classify/docs/UserGuide.md

 //todo add usage guide for our different commands

 ### Adding a student: `add`
 Initialises an interface for adding a student and their relevant details to the database.
+Allows the user to do add or add [name]

 **to change**
 Currently, no two students can have the same name within the system.